-It is quite clear that DNA report deserves to be accepted unless it is absolutely dented and for non-acceptance of the same, it is to be established that there had been no quality control or quality assurance.
+It is quite clear, DNA report deserves to be accepted unless it is absolutely dented and for non-acceptance of the same, it is to be established, there had been no quality control or quality assurance.
 If the sampling is proper and if there is no evidence as to tampering of samples, the DNA test report is to be accepted.”

 – Hon’ble Justice Dipak Misra, Mukesh v.
 State for NCT of Delhi, [Criminal Appeal Nos.
 607-610 of 2017].